 Whenever I’m talking about variable compensation I usually end up saying some version of the same cheesy line.
-It goes, “The only consistent aspect of commissions is change.”
+It goes, “The only consistent aspect of sales commission is change.”
 I usually get a few sympathetic laughs, but it tends to hit close to home.

 Compensation strategy is no different from any other business strategy, which means things change.
 And, we all know how much fun it is to manage around these changes.
 Especially when these changes directly affect someone’s paycheck.
 This process is generally pretty painful, but it doesn’t have to be.

 Over the past four years, I’ve talked to hundreds, maybe even thousands, of people about sales compensation.
-And, I have narrowed down four key considerations to effectively communicate changes around compensation:
+And, I have narrowed down four key considerations to effectively communicate changes around compensation to your team:

 - Notify the team about the process early and keep them involved in the conversation.